autocorr/Jadex.jl/README.md

 High-performance and extensible re-implementation of the Fortran 77 code [RADEX](https://personal.sron.nl/~vdtak/radex/index.shtml) (van der Tak et al. [2007, A&A 468, 627](https://www.aanda.org/articles/aa/abs/2007/23/aa6820-06/aa6820-06.html)) in the [Julia](https://julialang.org/) programming language.
 A Python wrapper is provided using `PyJulia`.
 Distinguishing features of this implementation include:

-  * Improved performance (~180x).
+  * Improved performance (~110x).
   * Improved convergence rate through Ng-acceleration
   * User definable escape probability and background radiation field.
+  * Multi-threaded parameter grid calculations with interpolation.
+  * Cross-platform: tested on Linux, MacOS, and Windows.
+  * Python interface provided using PyJulia.
   * Test and validation suite.
   * Extensible design.
-  * Cross-platform: tested on Linux, MacOS, and Windows.

 For cases where the same input parameters are used, results from Jadex are expected to match RADEX within five significant figures.
 These differences arise in-part from the use of higher precision mathematical constants and general numerical instability for levels with very small populations.
 Jadex has been validated against the RADEX wrapper [SpectralRadex](https://github.com/uclchem/SpectralRadex) for a suite of species and physical conditions (see `test/validation.jl`).